What solar incentives are available in your part of California in 2021 and how much will they save you?

 There is no California solar tax credit.
 When people refer to the California solar tax credit they are mistakingly referring to the federal solar tax credit, which applies to all American homes, including those in California.

-The federal solar tax credit is 26% of the cost of a system in 2021 but falls to 22% in 2021.
-Unless new federal legislation is introduced the federal solar tax credit (knows as the ITC-Investment Tax Credit) will be gone in 2022.
+The federal solar tax credit is 26% of the cost of a system until the end of 2022, and falls to 22% in 2023.
+Unless new federal legislation is introduced, the federal solar tax credit (also known as the ITC-Investment Tax Credit) will be gone in 2024.

 California solar incentives for low income households